SeaQL/seaql.github.io/Blog/blog/2022-09-27-getting-started-with-seaography.md

 [Seaography](https://github.com/SeaQL/seaography) is a GraphQL framework for building GraphQL resolvers using [SeaORM](https://github.com/SeaQL/sea-orm).
 It ships with a CLI tool that can generate ready-to-compile Rust projects from existing MySQL, Postgres and SQLite databases.

-The design and implementation of seaography can be found on our [release blog post](https://www.sea-ql.org/blog/2022-09-17-introducing-seaography/) and [documentation](https://www.sea-ql.org/Seaography/).
+The design and implementation of Seaography can be found on our [release blog post](https://www.sea-ql.org/blog/2022-09-17-introducing-seaography/) and [documentation](https://www.sea-ql.org/Seaography/).

-## Setup a GraphQL Server
+## Extending a SeaORM project

-Since seaography is a GraphQL framework built on top of SeaORM, you can easily extend your SeaORM project to serve a GraphQL server.
+Since Seaography is built on top of SeaORM, you can easily build a GraphQL server from a SeaORM project.

-If you are new to SeaORM, no worries, we have your back.
-You only need to provide a database connection, and `seaography-cli` will generate the SeaORM entities together with a complete Rust project!

-Or, you can download one of the example below to play with it.

-### Extend From Existing SeaORM Project

-Start by adding seaography and GraphQL dependencies to your `Cargo.toml`.
+Start by adding Seaography and GraphQL dependencies to your `Cargo.toml`.

 ```diff title=Cargo.toml
 [dependencies]